tetherless-world/kleio/README.md

 --------

 * An implementation of the W3C PROV Data Model in Python
-* Supports serialization and deserialization as PROV-O in RDF/XML, Turtle, N3, NTriples, and JSON-LD formats
+* Supports serialization and deserialization as PROV-O in RDF/XML, Turtle, TriG, N3, NTriples, and JSON-LD formats
+* Supports provenance-of-provenance (PROV bundles) via named graphs
 * Built using [RDFlib](https://github.com/RDFLib/rdflib)

 Getting Started